 Understanding the significance of unlisted securities is essential as they offer unique benefits and challenges to investors and companies:

-1. Investment Opportunities: Unlisted securities provide investors access to companies that are not publicly traded, potentially offering higher returns if the company performs well.
+- Investment Opportunities: Unlisted securities provide investors access to companies that are not publicly traded, offering higher returns if the company performs well.

-2. Risk and Illiquidity: These securities come with risks due to their lack of liquidity and limited market information.
-Investors may find it challenging to exit their positions.
+- Risk and Illiquidity: These securities come with risks due to their lack of liquidity and limited market information.
+Investors may need help to exit their positions.

 Examples of Unlisted Securities:

-• Start-up companies that have not yet gone public have unlisted securities.
+- Start-up Equity: Start-up companies that have yet to go public have unlisted securities.
 Early-stage investors hold equity in these companies, which may include angel investors and venture capitalists.

 Investing in Unlisted Securities: